EnderBaggins/Aperture_plotting/README.md

 ### Creating `apt_fig` Objects
 Call the `apt_fig` class to create a new figure object.
 - `data`: The data object that contains the information to be plotted.
+Subplots of the `apt_plot` class type will have this as default but can also have different data
 - `unique_ident` (optional): A unique identifier for the figure. used to delete the previous figure when redefining the same class object. if not provided it  overwrite the previous default `apt_fig` object
 ```python
 afig = apt_fig(data, "afig",**kwargs)